How to Use Environment Variables with Create-React-App

 .env

-files don’t take effect until you restart the server.To comment out a line in a
+files don’t take effect until you restart the server..env

 # REACT_APP_API_URL=http://api.example.com